acgeoffrey/budget-tracker-react/README.md

 ## Overview

-- This is a React Budget Tracker Application integrated with the [Budget Tracker API Backend Application](https://github.com/acgeoffrey/budget-tracker-api).
+- This is a React Budget Tracker Application integrated with [my other Budget Tracker API Backend project](https://github.com/acgeoffrey/budget-tracker-api).
 It contains dashboard with monthly summary, records page where all expense and income records are displayed, a calendar page where records of the selected date will be displayed and Category summary page.

 ## Features